 The Victorian Occupational Health and Safety Act, 2004 states that the employer shall:

 permit health and safety representatives to take such time off work with pay as is necessary or prescribed by the regulations for:

 exercising his or her powers under this Part; or

 taking part in any course of training (other than a course of training covered by section 67) relating to occupational health and safety which is approved by or conducted by the Authority; and of which the employer is given at least 14 days' notice;

 provide such other facilities and assistance to health and safety representatives as are necessary or prescribed by the regulations to enable the representative to exercise his or her powers under this Act.

 At this stage, there are no regulations on time off or the provision of facilities and assistance, so specifics of these must be negotiated at the workplace.
 However, WorkSafe's Employee Representation guide makes it clear how this should work:

 "The guiding principle is for the HSR not to be disadvantaged in any way for taking on the role of HSR.
 WorkSafe's position on payment is that the HSR, when exercising their powers as an HSR or performing any of the functions the OHS Act gives them, must be paid as if at work, including shift or other allowances to which an employee is entitled." (p33)

 [This guide is extremely useful for HSRs]

-2 - The functions of an OHS rep which require time to carry out are:
+- The powers of an OHS rep which require time to carry out are: